benjascott/laser_tag/README.md

 ![laser_tag_pack](https://user-images.githubusercontent.com/66258096/115907489-2ddb6e80-a426-11eb-859e-814e4eab0de9.PNG)

-As an extension to the project, as a group of 6, we switched out the gun for a glove that we built, similar to an Iron Man glove.
+As an extension to the project, we switched out the gun for a glove that we built, similar to an Iron Man glove.
 Here's a link to a video that shows the implemented design (including the glove):

 https://www.youtube.com/watch?app=desktop&v=Q7QozufEk70&feature=youtu.be